-Back in early 2015 I did not have a smartphone.
+Back in early 2015, I did not have a smartphone during my European travels.
 I know crazy.
-So Sian had looked up the directions for me and I had memorised how to get there from the train station.
-It was not too far and pretty straight forward.
+Therefore, Sian had looked up the directions for me and I had memorised how to get there from the train station.
+It was not too far and pretty straightforward.
 Additionally and I guess unsurprisingly most people were heading in that direction to see this famous landmark too.
 I made it there within 20 minutes only stopping to ask for directions once.

 What surprised me was what was around it.
 There were some really beautiful buildings surrounding the tower.